scrabbletank/farhome-rules/rulesdoc.md

 The creature spends its turns hopping around, moving a single tile in a random direction.
 The Frog has 1 wound rolls 1 defense die.
 If reduced to 0 wounds the spell ends and the creature reverts to their old form, taking any remaining damage.

-You may target an additional creature for every level above 3rd.
+You may target an additional creature for every level cast above 3rd.
 If you try to cast this on multiple creatures larger than medium you add the terrible dice based on size across all creatures.

 ___
 #### Inflict Wound